Elixir82/Solar-System/Readme.md

 ## 🎯 Purpose
-   This project was created as part of a frontend assignment to demonstrate understanding of 3D rendering, interactivity, and responsive UI using raw JavaScript.
+   This project was created to demonstrate understanding of 3D rendering, interactivity, and responsive UI using raw JavaScript.

 ## 📦 Folder Structure